 The Plan categorizes its fair value measurement within the fair value hierarchy established by generally accepted accounting principles.
-The Plan has the following total recurring fair value measurements as of September 30, 2019 and 2018:
+The Plan has the following total recurring fair value measurements as of September 30, 2020 and 2019:

-- Mutual funds The rationale for inclusion in Level 1 or Level 2 points to the unobservable inputs involved in mutual fund pricing.
+• Mutual funds - The rationale for inclusion in Level 1 or Level 2 points to the unobservable inputs involved in mutual fund pricing.
 Mutual funds do not trade using bid and ask, as with ETF's or common stock.
 Instead, the prices are determined by the net asset value of the underlying investments at the close of business for the next day's open.
-The underlying assets themselves may include a variety of Level 1 and Level 2 securities and some may be valued using matrix pricing which interpolates the price of a security based on the price of similar securities. - Fixed income funds Valued using pricing models maximizing the use of observable input for similar securities.
-This includes basing value on yield currently available on comparable securities of issues with similar credit ratings. - Equity funds Valued at market prices for similar assets in active markets.
+The underlying assets themselves may include a variety of Level 1 and Level 2 securities and some may be valued using matrix pricing which interpolates the price of a security based on the price of similar securities.

-13. Investment Measurement at Fair Value (Continued)
+12. Investment Measurement at Fair Value (Continued)